 - 4.3.1 The board will develop policies instructing the Township Manager to produce certain effects, define the intended recipients of those effects to be produced and the intended worth (cost benefit or priority) of the effects.
 These policies will be developed systematically from the broadest, most general level to more defined levels, and will be called Ends policies. - 4.3.2 The board will develop policies which limit the latitude the Township Management Team may exercise in choosing the organizational means.
-These policies will be developed systematically from the broadest, most general level to more defined levels, and they will be called Executive Limitations policies. - 4.3.3 As long as the Township Manager uses any reasonable interpretation of the board's Ends and Executive Limitations policies, the Township Manager is authorized to establish, consistent with Board established policies, all further policies, make all decisions, take all actions, establish all practices, and develop all activities. - 4.3.4 The board may change its Ends and Executive Limitations policies, thereby shifting the boundary between board and the Township Management Team domains.
+These policies will be developed systematically from the broadest, most general level to more defined levels, and they will be called Executive Limitations policies. - 4.3.3 As long as the Township Manager uses any reasonable interpretation of the board's Ends and Executive Limitations policies, the Township Manager is authorized to establish, consistent with Board established policies, all further policies, make all decisions, take all actions, establish all practices, and develop all activities.

+the boundary between board and the Township Management Team domains.
 By doing so, the board changes the latitude of choice given to the Township Manager.
 But as long as any particular delegation is in place, the board will respect and support the Township Manager's choices.